Batchewana First Nation: Pennefather Treaty, 1859

 The Pennefather Treaty was signed on 9 June 1859 at Gros Cap between the "Chiefs and Warriors of Batchewananny Bay and Goulais Bay Band of Indians", and the Crown.
-The chiefs and warriors agreed to never relinquish to the Crown the reserved lands set aside in the Robinson Treaty (Reserve No. 15), save for Whitefish Island.
+The chiefs and warriors agreed to relinquish to the Crown the reserved lands set aside in the Robinson Treaty (Reserve No. 15), save for Whitefish Island.
 The Crown, in return, would sell the land, and all interest accrued from the sale of the land would be distributed to band members annually.
 Each family could receive 40 acres of land on the Garden River reserve, and may purchase 80 acres of the land being sold at the selling price (with government-established conditions).
 The bands were also given $1,200 divided amongst themselves, and all "improvements" to the lands being sold could be compensated after survey.
 Despite promises, band members never received any of the promised land from the Crown.